Adil-Iqbal/CougarCS-LogBot/docs/logs.md

 ✅
 ```

-The `Comment` field is mandatory if the `Volunteer Type` field is of type "other".
+The `Comment` field is mandatory if the `Volunteer Type` field evaluates to "other".

 ```
 Name: John Doe